To get started with me, please complete my Web Form and we’ll contact you shortly. I look forward to meeting you.

 Several things!

-- I was a family nurse practitioner (FNP) for many years before transitioning to mental health care.
-The breadth and depth of knowledge I acquired during those years as an FNP continues to inform the care I provide to my mental health clients.
-This helps me understand my clients’ head-to-toe health – and we all know how much physical and mental health affect one another!
+• I was a family nurse practitioner (FNP) for many years before transitioning to mental health care.
+The breadth and depth of knowledge I’ve acquired my 17 years as an FNP enhances the care I provide to my mental health and menopausal hormone clients.
+My background helps me understand my clients’ head-to-toe health – and we all know we can’t separate mental health from physical health!

-- I’m deeply curious – a perpetual student, and one who will “go down the rabbit hole” when investigating care options for my clients.
+• I’m deeply curious – a perpetual student, and one who will “go down the rabbit hole.”
+Psychedelic and plant medicine harm reduction?
+I’ve learned that.
+Non-psychiatric medications to treat mental health symptoms?
+I’ve learned that.
+Hormone care to treat the symptoms of menopause and perimenopause?
+I’ve learned that.
+When investigating care options for my clients.
 I love the opportunity to say, “I don’t know the answer to that question, but I can find out.”

-- I give my clients choices – I know my science and research really, really well.
+• I give my clients choices – I know my science and research really well.
 But my clients are the experts on themselves.
-I believe when we each respect this about one another, we can find treatment options that are safe, evidence-based, and more likely to be successful.
+I believe my clients, I learn about their backgrounds, and encourage what’s called “collaborative decision making.”
+This means we work together to determine treatment options that are safe, evidence-based, more likely to be successful, and most aligned with the client’s goals.

 In the most recent job prior to starting Bliss Progressive Psychiatry, I served for two years as the Lead Clinician at Serenity Health, a specialty mental health practice in Louisville.
 Among my primary responsibilities in this role was thoroughly assessing patients to determine whether IV ketamine treatment (or intra-nasal esketamine treatment) was safe and appropriate for them, collaborating with their referring providers, therapists, and families during their treatment, and overseeing and following up on their response to treatment.